Sirpa Tenhunen

 General description

-Sirpa Tenhunen is an anthropologist who works as a senior university lecturer at the University of Jyväskylä.
-Her current research deals with climate change and digital technologies.
-Her most recent book is “A Village Goes Mobile: Telephony, Mediation and Social Change in Rural India,” published by Oxford University Press in 2018.
+I am an anthropologist and a senior university lecturer.
+My current research deals with the sustainability transition of the Finnish forest sector as well as climate change and digital technologies.
+My most recent book is “A Village Goes Mobile: Telephony, Mediation and Social Change in Rural India,” published by Oxford University Press in 2018.

 Active JYU affiliations